lh3/minisplice/README.md

 estimated probability of the site being real over the genome-wide fraction of annotated splice sites (the null model).
 Miniprot can take this file as input with option `--spsc`.
-Note that this option was added in miniprot-0.14 (r265), but older versions may lead to an assertion failure.
-Miniprot-r271+ is recommended.
+Note that this option was added in miniprot-0.14 (r265), but versions before r271 may lead to an assertion failure.

 ### Training

+The following command lines show how to train and calibrate a model for one genome:
 ```sh
 # convert gene annotation in GTF/GFF3 to BED12
 script/gff2bed.js -pl anno.gtf.gz | gzip > anno-long.bed.gz  # longest protein-coding only